 Each Object, defined for the LwM2M Enabler, is assigned a unique OMA LwM2M Object identifier allocated and maintained by the OMA Naming Authority (OMNA).
 The LwM2M Enabler defines standard Objects and Resources.
 Further Objects may be added by OMA or other organizations to enable additional M2M Services

 The OMA LwM2M Objects and Resources have as a reference the OMA lwm2m.xsd schema.
 OMA has also created an LwM2M Editor Tool, which assists end-users in the creation, validation and registration of LwM2M Objects and Resources.
-As well as a Registry API, which give access to the content inside of the OMNA registry for LwM2M.
+As well as a Registry API, which give access to the content inside of the OMNA registry for LwM2M.Object File Name

+File Name for an OMA Object Label

+The file name of Objects produced by OMA will follow OMA name schema guidelines.
+E.g.: “OMA-SUP-XML_LWM2M_Device-V1_0_1”.
+If the object is already registered and it needs a new Object version, the file name must be also updated, e.g.: “OMA-SUP-XML_LWM2M_Device-V1_1”

+File Name for an External or Private Object Label

+The file name of Objects produced by External or Private parties will follow the following name schema.
+The file name will be the Object ID number, e.g. Object ID 2048 its file name should be “2048.xml” (for version 1.0).
+If the same Object requires an update of its Object version, then the file name should be “2048-v1_1.xml”

 LwM2M Objects Structure

 OMA LwM2M Objects are divided in three main components: